 Upon completion of this program a student will be able to:

-- Independently complete basic laboratory tasks common to biotechnology such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis.
+- Independently and in teams, complete basic laboratory tasks common to biotechnology such as documentation, pipetting, buffer preparation, dilutions, and gel electrophoresis.

 - Define and explain the basic principles, concepts, and techniques of biotechnology.